-If you are keen to study an undergraduate degree at UON, we have several entry help and bonus point schemes to help you.
+If you are keen to study an undergraduate degree at UON, we have several entry help and adjustment points schemes to help you.

-Our HSC Bonus Scheme rewards high achieving Year 12 students.
-Depending on the degree you choose, you may be awarded up to four bonus points for your HSC results in particular subjects.
-For example, if you achieve a Band 5 in Mathematics and are applying for an engineering degree, you will be awarded two bonus points as maths is an important component of this degree.
+Our Year 12 Adjustment Scheme rewards high achieving students.
+Depending on the degree you choose, you may be awarded up to four adjustment points for your HSC results in particular subjects.
+For example, if you achieve a Band 5 in Mathematics Advanced and you are applying for an E ngineering degree, you will be awarded two adjustment points as maths is an important component of this degree.

 We have chaplaincy services at both the Newcastle and Central Coast campuses.
 Chaplains offer compassionate help in all situations and support the spiritual life of the University.
 Chaplains are experienced, credentialed, religious-workers who are authorised by their faith tradition to provide support and guidance.
 Our chaplains also have roles in their church communities and in the wider community off-campus.
 Things they help students with include pastoral care, life decisions, conflict resolution and general spiritual guidance.
 They also offer Justice of the Peace services.